ThunderGemios10/The-Super-Duper-Script-Editor-2/README.md

     * Used to quantize PNGs before converting them to GIM files.
     * A Windows binary is included in `tools`.

+# Note:
+   * You will need to download some required files to get this to work.
+Check "Releases", Download those files and place them in "data" folder.

 ## Licensing and legal stuff

 The Super Duper Script Editor 2 is released under the GNU GPL, Version 3.
 A list of attributions can be found under `Help` -> `About` from within the editor.